matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 <a id="f1"/>[1]: The converse restriction, "anybody can join, provided they are not members
 of the '#catlovers' space" is less useful since:

-1. Users in the banned space could simply leave it at any time
+1. Users in the banned room could simply leave it at any time
 2. This functionality is already partially provided by [Moderation policy lists](https://matrix.org/docs/spec/client_server/r0.6.1#moderation-policy-lists). [↩](#a1)